ImperialCollegeLondon/champ/README.md

 Before creating a production deployment a full configuration file must be developed.
 This configuration will depend on details of your cluster so only generic guidance is provided here.
-The HPC Portal is very flexible and you have a lot of choice in how jobs will behave when run.
+CHAMP is very flexible and you have a lot of choice in how jobs will behave when run.
 An [example configuration][] as used in production by Imperial College London is available for reference.

 Reference documentation for the configuration file can be found below however we'll start with a short overview.
-The HPC Portal generates submission scripts for jobs via a simple template system.
+CHAMP generates submission scripts for jobs via a simple template system.
 The primary template is provided by the `script_template` key in the config file.
 Different resource and software configurations provide lines to be inserted into the template.